Exactol/Hammer-Improvement-Project/README.md

 # Hammer-Improvement-Project
-A project dedicated to improving the Source Engine level editor, Hammer, through DLL injection
+A project dedicated to improving the Valve Hammer Editor through DLL injection

 # Planned features: